AtouMaths/DiviTree/README.md

 By leveraging the family method in OPS, which provides access to the INPADOC family, and visualizing the results with Plotly's sunburst chart, familyTree offers a vibrant, spherical, and interactive view of patent families.
 It shows relationships by branches and parent-child links in a format that can be intuitively explored through zooming and clicking.

-When applied to divisional applications, this approach is referred to as DiviTree.
-DiviTree first creates a text tree as in the example given here for EP09164213:
+When applied to divisional applications, this approach is referred to as DiviTree, which first creates a text tree as in the example given here:

 ![](images/EP09164213_Tree_file.jpg)